cbrandlehner/homebridge-ninjablock-alarmstatedevice/README.md

 Enable the States Service in Settings: Services if you haven't already.
 You'll see a new Widget on your Dashboard, called 'Generic State Device'.
 Use the cog (Widget Menu) and add a new Custom State.
-Name it 'Alarm enabled'.
+Name it 'stay armed'.
-Do this again, name the state 'Alarm disabled'.
+Do this again, name the state 'disarmed'.
+Other states supported: 'alarm triggered', 'away armed' and 'night armed'

 # Configuration of the plugin